Volscente/cheat_sheets/data_engineering/dbt/dbt_docs.md

     src:
       +materialized: ephemeral
 ```
 In this way, when running `dbt run`, the models inside `src` folder won't be created.
+They become CTEs.
 # CLI
 ## Prompt
 ```bash